 From Hempstead/Bellville: Take FM 159 from Hempstead to Bellville.
-After crossing the railroad tracks in Bellville take an immediate left at the first light on to State Highway 36 continue for approximately 6 miles to Farm Road 949.
+After crossing the railroad tracks in Bellville take an immediate left at the first light onto State Highway 36 continue for approximately 6 miles to Farm Road 949.
 Turn right onto Farm Road 949 and follow this road to the first road to the left.
 This will be Trenckmann Road and the camp gate entrance will be approximately ½ mile on your right.
 The camp gate is on the right (south) side of the road.
 The main asphalt road will take you to the check-in building, the first building on your left.
-Approximate time from Hempstead 30 minutes.
+The approximate time from Hempstead is 30 minutes.

 Check-in/out: Check-in is after 3 pm on Fridays and check-out is before 11 am on Sundays.

 Gate access: A camp ranger or campmaster will meet you to obtain access to the property at 3:00 pm and to unlock the gate and turn on the water to the facility and provide any needed keys.